 - Left thumbstick - Drives the M3 port.
 In a standard setup, with a slider motor connected to the M3, Inflecting the stick left or right drives the slide in the corresponding direction.

-- R2/L2 - Drives M4 port.
-Generally this is connected to focus or another motorized accessory.
+- R2/L2 (The squeezy triggers) - Drives M4 port.
+Generally, this is connected to focus or another motorized accessory.

 When driving external M3 or M4 ports, be aware of the following:

-- External motor ports can be do not have native stop points.
+- External motor ports do not have stop points.
 This means that slide and focus can be driven to the limit of a mechanical stop and damage equipment.
 Take care when driving external ports and be aware of the mechanical limits of your equipment.

 - The M4 port is controlled by R2/L2 triggers.
 Check your controller diagram above to ensure you're using the correct controls.
-Pressing R1/L1 won't move the motor; if you do accidentally press these, or are experiencing controller vibration, press the options button to reset the control.
+Pressing R1/L1 buttons won't move the motor and these are actually setting virtual stops.
+If you do accidentally press R1/L1, or are experiencing controller vibration, press the options button to reset the control.

 These controls apply to any mode where the ST4 firmware allows you to drive the head.
 Now that you have an understanding of basic controls, follow the video below to set up your first programmed shot!